nawafnaim/ArabicLetterToFormMapper/README.md

 ##Usage

-To get unicode of the positional form of an Arabic letter:
+To get the positional form unicode of an Arabic letter:

 ```js
 lookupPositionalForm(curCharHex, prevCharHex, nextCharHex);
 ```